ahrjarrett/polygon/README.md

 ### Instructions:
 Click at least twice on the map to create a line, three times or more to create a polygon.
 On the right are operations you can perform, including a log of the coordinates of the line/polygon and a function that will check a JSON array full of coordinates and return which, if any, are contained inside the polygon and fall within the designated price range (click 'See JSON Data' to see all coordinates).

-Note that the Polygon is *draggable*; as of now, 'Log Path' and 'Check Against Map' will need to be run again in order to re-compute coordinates.
+Note that the Polygon is draggable and editable; as of now, 'Log Path' and 'Check Against Map' will need to be run again in order to re-compute coordinates.
 Also note that there is an arbitrary limit on the number of pin-drops the polygon will accept (6).

 ### Specs:
 * Create a map program where I can draw polygons in and around Denver